 The potentially deadly Candida auris fungus is spreading quickly in the U.S.

-The fungus Candida auris is becoming a more more dangerous public health care threat, as the number of drug-resistant cases tripled in 2021, the Centers for Disease Control and Prevention said Monday.
+The fungus Candida auris is becoming a more more dangerous public health care threat, as the number of drug-resistant cases jumped in 2021, the Centers for Disease Control and Prevention said Monday.

 The fungus is resistant to several antifungal medications, but the CDC said it is not seen as a threat to healthy people.
 Still, the national public health agency is calling C. auris an urgent threat because of its resistance to medications.
 It can cause serious illness and death in people who are already sick, use invasive medical devices or have long or frequent stays at health care facilities.